Andy-UTAS/atomic/docs/4-crystal/4-2-kspace.md

 In the last lecture, we learned crystallographic terminology in order to describe crystal structures.
 Now our goal is twofold, we will:
 - Study what consequences does a lattice have in reciprocal space (with the goal of considering dispersion relations)
-- Consider how to probe crystal structure using X-ray diffraction experiments.

 ## Reciprocal lattice motivation 1D case
 Previously, we discussed the reciprocal space of a simple 1D lattice.